Akhathuto/QuantumCalc/README.md

 - **Scatter Plots**: Visualize relationships between X,Y data points.
 - **Bar & Pie Charts**: Compare categorical data and see proportions at a glance.

-### 🔬 Professional Scientific Calculator
-Experience the power of a high-end physical calculator in your browser.
-It features a "2nd function" key to access secondary functions, memory storage, angle modes (DEG, RAD, GRAD), and a full set of scientific capabilities from trigonometry to combinatorics.
+### ❤️ Health & Fitness Suite
+Track and understand key wellness metrics with a dedicated suite of health calculators, including:
+- **BMI Calculator**: Determine your Body Mass Index with support for both metric and imperial units.
+- **BMR & Daily Calorie Calculator**: Estimate your basal metabolic rate and daily calorie needs based on your activity level.

-### 🛠️ A Full Suite of Tools
+### 🛠️ A Full Suite of Specialized Tools
-QuantumCalc is more than one calculator—it's a collection of specialized utilities designed to handle any task you throw at it.
+QuantumCalc is more than one calculator—it's a massive collection of specialized utilities designed to handle any task you throw at it, from matrix algebra to mortgage planning.

 ---

 ## Full Feature List

 ### Core Tools
-- **Scientific Calculator**: Full-featured with advanced functions, memory, and constants.
+- **Scientific Calculator**: Full-featured with a "2nd function" key, memory, constants, and a ticker-tape history.
 - **Graphing Suite**: Multi-mode charting for functions, scatter, bar, and pie charts.
+- **History**: Saves your recent calculations for easy access.

 ### Mathematical Tools
 - **Matrix Calculator**: Perform matrix operations like addition, multiplication, determinant, inverse, and transpose.
 - **Statistics Calculator**: Instantly compute key statistical metrics (mean, median, standard deviation, etc.).
 - **Equation Solver**: Solve linear and quadratic equations for 'x' with a step-by-step formula explainer.

+### Financial Tools
+- **Comprehensive Financial Suite**: A collection of over 15 calculators including:
+  - Mortgage, Loan, and Auto Loan Calculators with amortization schedules.
+  - Retirement, Investment, and Compound Interest projectors.
+  - Tax, Salary, and Inflation calculators.

+### Health & Fitness Tools
+- **BMI Calculator**: Calculates Body Mass Index from height and weight.
+- **BMR Calculator**: Estimates Basal Metabolic Rate.
+- **Daily Calorie Calculator**: Recommends daily calorie intake for weight goals.

 ### Converters
 - **Unit Converter**: Convert between units for Length, Mass, Temperature, Time, and Data Storage.
+- **Currency Converter**: Get real-time exchange rates for over 160 currencies.
 - **Percentage Calculator**: Quickly solve three different types of common percentage problems.
 - **Base Converter**: Real-time conversion between Binary, Octal, Decimal, and Hexadecimal.

-### Utilities
+### Utility Tools
-- **Financial Calculator**: Includes a Loan Calculator with a full amortization schedule and a Savings Calculator with compound interest projection.
 - **Date Calculator**: Calculate the duration between two dates or add/subtract time from a date.

-### General Features
-- **Light/Dark Themes**: Switch between a sleek dark mode and a clean light mode.
-- **History**: Saves your recent calculations for easy access.
-- **Keyboard Shortcuts**: Power-user friendly shortcuts for faster calculations.
-- **Responsive Design**: A clean, intuitive UI that works beautifully on any device.

 ---